miser | Work-in-Progress | 0.1.14 2023-09-08 |

 Ob diagrams are props in the same manner as rulers, compasses and pencils on paper are useful in the understanding of Euclidean Geometry and numerals and arithmetic are helpful in the understanding of algebra (or vice versa).
 In our time, computer programs can serve similar purposes, so long as the programs are not confused with the abstractions.

 Theoretically, obs are entirely abstract mathematical entities.
-In this sense, obs arise only in language and there is no direct concrete existence, no existence in reality.
-The Miser computational model is achieved with introduction of a universal computational function – an abstraction still.
+In this sense, obs arise only in language and there is no direct concrete existence, no existence in nature.
+The Miser computational model is established with definition of a universal computational function – a mathematical entity still.

-The diagram is also suggestive of a possible implementation of the ‹ob› computational model.
+The diagram is also suggestive of a possible computer representation of the ‹ob› computational model.

 Computer implementations can employ computer data structures where the a-parts and b-parts are addresses of ob representations in computer memory.

-In this perspective, the represented obs are building blocks of computational data structures.
+In this perspective, the ob representations are building blocks of computational data structures.

 For practical computations, a greater variety of data forms is desirable.
 In the case of ‹ob› alone, that convenience is deferred.
 Focus is on how the stored-program model and conventional computers afford elevation of abstraction already.

 The Miser Project provides operational demonstration of computation-theoretic aspects of software.
-Emphasis is on the stored-program principle and the manner in which computational representation of “higher-order” structures and types of entities emerge from the ‹ob› foundation.
+Emphasis is on the stored-program principle and the manner in which computational representation of “higher-order” structures and types of entities emerge from the ‹ob› foundation, similarly with today’s digital computers.

-Achievement of the Miser Project is the career capstone project of the author.
+Development of the Miser Project is the career-capstone project of the author.
 Miser is the outgrowth of a 60-year inquiry into applicative-programming languages and their theoretical foundations.
 The operational program is intended for the insights it provides and the fundamentals it demonstrates rather than practical application.

 Miser is thoroughly defined using mathematical-logic formalisms.
 The applicability of logic in computer science and software development is honored and demonstrated throughout.

-Run-time oMiser operation demonstrates computational interpretation of the mathematical structure, ‹ob› = 〈Ob,Of,Ot〉and its universal function ap and companion eval.
-The o-name form emphasizes the limitation to ‹ob› and only obs.
+Run-time oMiser operation demonstrates computational manifestation of the mathematical structure, ‹ob› = 〈Ob,Of,Ot〉and its universal function ap and companion eval.
+The oMiser form emphasizes the limitation to ‹ob› and only obs, reserving the possibility of going beyond.

 The interface language, oFrugal, is defined with a formal grammar having semantics defined in terms of ‹ob› functions, providing a complete specification.
 Connection between formal semantics and the syntactical structure of programming languages is demonstrated in this direct case.